coderedcorp/coderedcms/docs/features/blocks/contentblocks/pricelist.rst

 Price List Block
 ================

-Creates a price list with name of item and its price
+Creates a price list with the name of the items and their prices

 Field Reference
 ---------------